alena-c/Cybersecurity/Unit 10/README.md

 ### MHN-Admin Deployment (Required)

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?
+I used GCP which was super easy and user-friendly!

 <img src="mhn-admin.gif">